Farama-Foundation/Minigrid/README.md

 designed to be particularly simple, lightweight and fast.
 The code has very few dependencies, making it less likely to break or fail to install.
 It loads no external sprites/textures, and it can run at up to 5800 FPS on a quad-core laptop, which means you can run your experiments faster.
+Batteries are
+included: a known-working RL implementation is supplied in this repository to help you get started.

+Requirements:
+- Python 3
+- OpenAI gym
+- numpy
+- PyQT for graphics

 This environment has been built at the [MILA](https://mila.quebec/en/) as part of the [Baby AI Game](https://github.com/maximecb/baby-ai-game) project.